 - Copper wire

-Copper prices as of December 2017 were around $3 per pound, notably higher than the light-iron price!
-But the value can change and will vary based on the type of copper, the purity of copper in your water heater, and your location.
-You can get up to date copper prices on sites like ScrapMonster.
+Copper prices in 2018 were around $3 per pound on average, which is notably higher than the light-iron price.
+Scrap values change frequently and will vary based on the type of copper, the purity of copper in your water heater, and your location.
+You can get up-to-date copper prices on sites like ScrapMonster.
 You can also determine the value of your separated copper scrap with a copper scrap calculator.

 Want to learn more about scrapping copper?
 Check out our article Scrap Copper Prices (By the pound/ton/ounce/gram).